-PROCEDURAL ITEMS: PAGE 1 Declarations of Interest: Declarations of interest, and the responsibility for declaring the same, are matters for elected members.
+PROCEDURAL ITEMS: PAGE

+1 Declarations of Interest: Declarations of interest, and the responsibility for declaring the same, are matters for elected members.
 Members are able to obtain advice, in writing, in advance of meetings.
 This should only be sought via the Council's Monitoring Officer.
 However, it should be noted that no advice on interests sought less than one working day prior to any meeting will be provided.
+1

+2 Budget Procedure Rules: Members are reminded that procedure rules for the budget council meeting differ to ordinary council meetings.
+The procedure rules are attached for members' information.
+3 - 4

+3 Confirmation of Minutes: To confirm the minutes, as previously circulated, of the meeting held on 7 February 2022 as a correct record.
+1

+ANNOUNCEMENTS:

+4 Mayor's Announcements 1

+5 Chief Executive's Communications 1

+REPRESENTATIONS:

-1 2 Confirmation of Minutes: To confirm the minutes, as previously circulated, of the meeting held on 24 January 2022 as a correct record.
-1 3 Substitute Members: Details of any substitute members notified in accordance with council procedure rule 23(c).
-1 DECISION ITEMS: 4 Medium Term Financial Strategy Update, including General Fund, Capital Programme and Treasury Management for 2021/22 to 2025/26 3 - 13 http://fylde.cmis.uk.com/fylde/DocumentsandInformation/PublicDocumentsandInformation.aspx
+6 Questions from Members of the Council 5 7 Questions from Members of the Public For procedure to ask a question at a Council meeting see Public Speaking at Council Meetings .
+6 DECISION ITEMS: 8 Medium Term Financial Strategy Update, Including General Fund, Capital Programme and Treasury Management for 2021/22 to 2025/2026 7 - 136 http://fylde.cmis.uk.com/fylde/DocumentsandInformation/PublicDocumentsandInformation.aspx

-Contact: Lyndsey Lacey-Simone - Telephone: (01253) 658504 - Email: democracy@fylde.gov.uk
+Contact: Sharon Wadsworth - Telephone: (01253) 658546 - Email: democracy@fylde.gov.uk